Amsterdam: I’ve always known it’s the most popular Dutch city by far.

 Click Jo’s link for more on the Zomercarnaval.

-Do you have any favorite Dutch spots not listed here?
-I’d love to hear about them.
+Of course, this is only a small piece of what the Netherlands has to offer.
+If you have any favorite Dutch spots to add, I’d love to hear about them.
 (And don’t worry about defending Amsterdam; for the record, I’m already a fan.)

-Interested in more recommendations for the Netherlands outside of Amsterdam?
+Interested in more recommendations for the Netherlands besides Amsterdam?
 Have a look at this post about my home province of Overijssel.